 XR is a growing phenomenon within the consumer and B2B markets, with the market expected to accelerate its growth through the 2020s.
 Technological advances mean that the way we digitally alter reality is getting more and more immersive and advanced.
 VR and AR are very popular within gaming, entertainment, and social media but are growing within the business world as those aspects become more entrenched in everyday life.

 MR and aR are growing within the business world, with each having its strengths to improve a variety of commercial activities.
-Devices such as the HoloLens 2 and HMT-1 are making physical work a more digital experience and the use cases where they will be essential are increasing.
+Wearable devices such as the HoloLens 2 and HMT-1 are making physical work a more digital experience and the use cases where they will be essential are increasing.